cloudfoundry/backup-and-restore-sdk-release/README.md

   "database": "name of database to back up",
 }
 ```

-Or if you want to operate on specific tables
+Or if you want to operate on specific tables:

 ```json
 {